-The two most common ways how one describes mosquito foggers are thermal or cold foggers, but from time to time terms like dry and wet foggers are also used.
-So this article will shed some light onto the matter of wet and dry foggers – what they are, how they work and what is the difference between them.
+The two most common ways to describe mosquito foggers are thermal and cold foggers.
+But from time to time, you might hear people use terms like dry and wet foggers.
+So, we’ve written this article to shed some light on the matter of wet and dry foggers.
+We’ll explain what they are, how they work, and what the differences between them are.

 When it comes to dry or wet fog produced by insect foggers, the main difference is the droplet size.

 Dry fog usually has droplets that are 10 to 15 microns in diameter.
 This is because the droplets are so small that they create a seemingly dry fog.

 On the other hand, a fog that has droplets that are 20 to 30 microns in diameter is considered wet fog.
 This fog appears to be wetter and more like a mist than a fog.
 All fogs whose droplets are above 30 microns are usually mists or sprays, not fogs.

 So, based on this explanation, wet and dry foggers differ based on the fog they emit.

 Most thermal foggers are dry foggers because their mist usually consists of droplets of around 10 microns in diameter.
 These foggers are perfect when you need to distribute the fog over quite a large area.
 This is because the smaller particles will be able to diffuse widely and travel quite far thanks to air currents and wind.